 First semester study of the environment emphasizing the physical, chemical and biological foundations of human society and the interactions between people and their environment.
 Topics include the Earth and its hydrological and biogeochemical cycles, population dynamics, environmental ethics, politics, economics and law, environmental sustainability, renewable and nonrenewable resources and their use, and climate change.
-Three semester hours.
+Three hours lecture, one hour seminar per week.
+Four semester hours.